lsoares/stores/readme.md

   make the importer faster.
 There could exist a retry mechanism, but it's not worth it since the job runs every hour.
 - Although this was not totally lean, I decided to have internal and external store ids, to decouple them and not have any dependency to external systems on the internal entities.
+- For the sake of simplicity, I used the store repository directly in the importer.
+This is wrong according to the clean architecture.
+I should have created use cases in the middle which own the business logic (e.g. validations as in SetStoreNameUseCase).